Activities

 have many years of experience, and so do the horses.

-The cost for most day treks is $15 per person.
+Horseback rides cost $25 per person for about 4 to 5 hours.
 If you are traveling up to the

 cloud forest the guide will also tether

-the horses at the edge of the forest and lead you on a walk into the jungle.
+the horses at the edge of the forest and lead you on a hike into the jungle.

 Mountain Bikes